gobridge/workshops/README.md

 ## Helping Out
 This repo is the place to come if you want to propose a workshop, organize a workshop, or sponsor a workshop by offering space or :moneybag:.

 If you want to teach at or attend a workshop, RSVP for a workshop near you.
 The list of workshops can be found on [gobridge/events](https://github.com/gobridge/organizing/issues)!
-If you want to work on the GoBridge curricula, email [Go Bridge](mailto:gobridge@ardanlabs.com) and let's make it happen.
+If you want to work on the GoBridge curricula, email [support@golangbridge.org](mailto:gobridge@ardanlabs.com) and let's make it happen.

 Here are some specific ways you can help out: